gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 * [] figure a considerate way of updating boundaries, currently we have to set to zero in between runs and do the for loop if evaluation / vectorized notation. is the proper fashion to do that, or to just set the boundaries of a parent to be the exact values of its child?
 * [] change create_mortoncodes to GridKeysArray ?.
 And interior of rebuild bvh to GridKeysArray! ?
 I guess if we could create the array without storing intermediates, but there is no way that will work so nicely.
 * [] for functions taking ref to a value, change so that the body of hte function has the dereferenced value, rather than carrying on with our current mess of this and that.
 Test perf impact (should be nothing)
+* [] to GenericCollector function, add function to avoid generating position data and just borrow preset data
+* [x] implement jld2.jl to have a pre-generated bench suite
+* [] add test to ensure that data in jld2 files are not being overwritten, because in trying to implement this in benchtesting? there was a lot of overwriting.

 #### Perf considerations